-Because we are a global business with global supply chains, we adopt the international law definitions of forced labour1 and human trafficking2 as the most apt for framing our response to modern slavery as part of our Responsible Business strategy and fulfilling our responsibilities under the Act.
-The relevant UK criminal offences are addressed by us accordingly.
+As an international business with global supply chains, we adopt the international law definitions of forced labour and human trafficking to frame our response to modern slavery as part of our Responsible Business strategy and in fulfilling our responsibilities under the Act.
+Relevant UK criminal offences are addressed by us accordingly.